GBPUSD Technical Analysis - Playing the range | Forexlive

 - Governor Bailey pushed back against rate cuts expectations as he said that they cannot state if interest rates have peaked.

-- The latest employment report missed forecasts with wage growth coming in much lower than expected and job losses in November.
+- The employment report showed job losses in December and lower than expected wage growth.

-- The UK CPI missed expectations across the board, which is another welcome development for the BoE.
+- The UK CPI beat expectations across the board, which is going to reinforce the BoE’s neutral stance.

 - The UK PMIs showed the Manufacturing sector falling further into contraction while the Services sector continues to expand.